You've got questions and we've got answers! This is where we explain it all.

 Can my children work with me in the kitchen?
 In accordance with State of Massachusetts Child Labor Laws, no one under the age of 14 is allowed to work in the kitchen.

-Am I required to store food ingredients and products on-site?
-Yes, all ingredients and products are required by local and state regulatory agencies to be stored at the permitted kitchen facility where your business is permitted/licensed until delivered or shipped to your customer.
-Dry, cold and frozen storage is available to rent on a monthly basis.
+Am I required to package and store food ingredients and products on-site?
+Yes, all ingredients and finished products are required by local and state regulatory agencies to be packaged and stored at the permitted kitchen facility where your business is permitted/licensed from purchase/delivery of ingredients or until finished product is delivered or shipped to the customer. *Designated dry, cold and frozen storage is available to rent on a monthly basis.